-Drug Take Back events hosted in Hampton Roads area
+Drug take back events hosted in Hampton Roads area

 PORTSMOUTH, Va.
-(WAVY) — Tomorrow is National Prescription Drug Takeback Day.
-The Hampton Roads area is participating in Drug Take Back Day, as many places are hosting events for unused prescription drugs.
+(WAVY) — The Hampton Roads area is participating in Drug Take Back Day, as many places are hosting events for unused prescription drugs.
 These events are scheduled to take place on Saturday, Oct.
 28.

 Drugs can be dropped off at the following locations below, or click here to view more locations near you.